neos/flow-development-collection/TYPO3.Flow/Documentation/TheDefinitiveGuide/PartIII/ObjectManagement.rst

 Settings Injection
 ------------------

 No, this headline is not misspelled.
-FLOW3 offers some convenient feature which allows for automagically injecting the settings of the current package without the need to configure the injection.
+TYPO3 Flow offers some convenient feature which allows for automagically injecting the settings of the current package without the need to configure the injection.
 If a class contains a method called ``injectSettings`` and autowiring is not disabled for that object, the Object Builder will retrieve the settings of the package